jku-win-dke/AISA-XMI-Mapper/plugins/aixm_5-1-1.md

 				sh:minCount 0 ;
 				sh:path aixm:responsibleOrganisation
 			] .
-3. A UML class may be an association class for a connection between to other classes.
+3. A UML class can be an association class for a connection between to other classes.
 As already explained in 2., a property shape is added to an association class targeting the target class of the association.
 Example of connection between AirportHeliport and OrganisationAuthority with AirportHeliportResponsibilityOrganisation as assocation class:

 		aixm:AirportHeliportResponsibilityOrganisation
 			sh:property [